sf105/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 ## Test Desiderata

-Kent Beck, the "creator" of Test-Driven Development (and author of the fantastic ["Test-Driven Development: By Example"](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) book), recently wrote a list of eleven properties that good tests have (the [test desiderata](https://medium.com/@kentbeck_7670/test-desiderata-94150638a4b3)).
+Kent Beck, the "creator" of Test-Driven Development (and author of ["Test-Driven Development: By Example"](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) book), recently wrote a list of eleven properties that good tests have (the [test desiderata](https://medium.com/@kentbeck_7670/test-desiderata-94150638a4b3)).

-Directly from his blog post (each link below points to a YouTube video he recorded about the topic):
+The following list comes directly from his blog post.
+Note how some of these principles are also part of the FIRST principles.

-* [Isolated](https://www.youtube.com/watch?v=HApI2cspQus) — tests should return the same results regardless of the order in which they are run.
+* [Isolated](https://www.youtube.com/watch?v=HApI2cspQus): tests should return the same results regardless of the order in which they are run.
-* [Composable](https://www.youtube.com/watch?v=Wf3WXYaMt8E) — if tests are isolated, then I can run 1 or 10 or 100 or 1,000,000 and get the same results.
+* [Composable](https://www.youtube.com/watch?v=Wf3WXYaMt8E): if tests are isolated, then I can run 1 or 10 or 100 or 1,000,000 and get the same results.
-* [Fast](https://www.youtube.com/watch?v=L0dZ7MmW6xc) — tests should run quickly.
+* [Fast](https://www.youtube.com/watch?v=L0dZ7MmW6xc): tests should run quickly.
-* [Inspiring](https://www.youtube.com/watch?v=2Q1O8XBVbZQ) — passing the tests should inspire confidence
+* [Inspiring](https://www.youtube.com/watch?v=2Q1O8XBVbZQ): passing the tests should inspire confidence
-* [Writable](https://www.youtube.com/watch?v=CAttTEUE9HM) — tests should be cheap to write relative to the cost of the code being tested.
+* [Writable](https://www.youtube.com/watch?v=CAttTEUE9HM): tests should be cheap to write relative to the cost of the code being tested.
-* [Readable](https://www.youtube.com/watch?v=bDaFPACTjj8) — tests should be comprehensible for reader, invoking the motivation for writing this particular test.
+* [Readable](https://www.youtube.com/watch?v=bDaFPACTjj8): tests should be comprehensible for reader, invoking the motivation for writing this particular test.
-* [Behavioral](https://www.youtube.com/watch?v=5LOdKDqdWYU) — tests should be sensitive to changes in the behavior of the code under test.
+* [Behavioral](https://www.youtube.com/watch?v=5LOdKDqdWYU): tests should be sensitive to changes in the behavior of the code under test.
 If the behavior changes, the test result should change.
-* [Structure-insensitive](https://www.youtube.com/watch?v=bvRRbWbQwDU) — tests should not change their result if the structure of the code changes.
+* [Structure-insensitive](https://www.youtube.com/watch?v=bvRRbWbQwDU): tests should not change their result if the structure of the code changes.
-* [Automated](https://www.youtube.com/watch?v=YQlmP08dj6g) — tests should run without human intervention.
+* [Automated](https://www.youtube.com/watch?v=YQlmP08dj6g): tests should run without human intervention.
-* [Specific](https://www.youtube.com/watch?v=8lTfrCtPPNE) — if a test fails, the cause of the failure should be obvious.
+* [Specific](https://www.youtube.com/watch?v=8lTfrCtPPNE): if a test fails, the cause of the failure should be obvious.
-* [Deterministic](https://www.youtube.com/watch?v=PwWyp-wpFiw) — if nothing changes, the test result shouldn't change.
+* [Deterministic](https://www.youtube.com/watch?v=PwWyp-wpFiw): if nothing changes, the test result should not change.
-* [Predictive](https://www.youtube.com/watch?v=7o5qxxx7SmI) — if the tests all pass, then the code under test should be suitable for production.
+* [Predictive](https://www.youtube.com/watch?v=7o5qxxx7SmI): if the tests all pass, then the code under test should be suitable for production.

-## Test Smells
+## Test code smells

-Now that we covered some best practices we can start looking at the other side of the coin, **the test smells**.
+Now that we covered some best practices, let us look at the other side of the coin: **test code smells**.

-In production code we use the term **code smells** for indications or symptoms that indicate a deeper problem in the system.
+The term _code smell_ is a well-known term that indicates possible symptoms that might indicate deeper problems in the source code of the system.
 Some very well-known examples are *Long Method*, *Long Class*, or *God Class*.
 A good number of research papers show us that code smells hinder the comprehensibility and the maintainability of software systems.

-Code smells can also occur in the test code.
-We call them **test smells**.
+While the term has been long applied to production code, given the rise of test code, our community has been developing catalogues of smells that are now specific to test code.
-Research also shows that these test smells occur a lot in real life and, unsurprisingly, often negatively impact the system.
+Research has also shown that test smells are prevalent in real life and, unsurprisingly, often negatively impact the maintenance and comprehensibility of the test suite.
-For example, a paper by Bavota and his co-authors shows that the test smells are widely spread and negatively impact the comprehensibility of the code.
-Another study by Spadini and his co-authors says that tests, that are affected by test smells, have defects and are changed more often than tests that are not affected.

-You will see that most of these smells can be mapped to one of the best practices.
-Throughout this chapter we will go over some test smells and how to avoid them.
-There are more test smells you can study, though.
-A good reference for future studies here is the xUnit Test Patterns book, by
+In the following, we will discuss several of the well-known test smells.
+A more comprehensive list can be found in the xUnit Test Patterns book, by Meszaros.
-Meszaros.

-One common test smell is **Code Duplication**.
+* **Code Duplication**:
-It is not surprising that this is a test smell, as it is also very common in production code.
+It is not surprising that code duplication might also happen in test code, as it is very common in production code.
-We already noted that the tests are all very similar in structure.
-With that we can very easily get code duplication.
-Developers often just copy paste the code instead of coming up with some private method, or more generally, abstractions.

-The problem with duplicate code is mostly its effect on the maintainability of code.
+Tests are often similar in structure.
+You might have noticed it in several of the code examples throughout this book.
+We even made use of JUnit's Parameterized Tests feature to reduce some of the duplication.
+A less attentive developer might end up writing duplicated code (copying and pasting often happens in real life) instead of putting some effort in implementing a better solution.

+Duplicated code might reduce the productivity of software testers.
-If there is a need for a change in the duplicated piece of code, you will have to apply the change in all the places where the code was duplicated.
+After all, if there is a need for a change in a duplicated piece of code, a developer will have to apply the same change over and over again, at all places where there is a duplication.
-In practice, it is very easy to forget one of the places, and you end up with problematic code in your tests.
+In practice, it is easy to skip one of these places, ending up with problematic test code.
-This is similar to the impact of code duplication in production code.
+Note that the effects are similar to the effects of code duplication in production code.
-Because of its effect on the maintainability of a system, code duplication is considered to be a test smell.

-Another very common test smell is called **Assertion Roulette**.
-Assertion roulette is when a test fails, and it is very hard for the developers to understand the failing assertion, i.e., why does it fail?
-This is problematic, as the developer cannot see what is going wrong exactly and therefore cannot fix the error.
-Assertion roulette can happen due to a couple of reasons.
-The first one is the amount of assertions in the test.
-A test that contains a lot of assertions might make the life of developer more difficult when one assertion fails.
-After all, understanding the full context of a complex sequence of assertions is just harder than understanding the full context of a simple sequence of assertions.
-Sometimes just adding a comment, or JUnit message in the assertion can help.

-Another widely used strategy is called the "one assertion per method" strategy.
+We suggest developers to ruthelessly refactor their test code.
+The extraction of a duplicated code to private methods or external classes is often a good solution for the problem.

+* **Assertion Roulette**:
+Assertions are the first thing a developer looks at when a test is failing.
+Assertions, thus, have to clearly communicate what is going wrong with the component under test.
+The test smell emerges when developers have a hard time in figuring out the assertions themselves, or why they are failing.

+There are several reasons for the smell to happen.
+Some features or business rules are simply too complex and require a complex set of assertions to ensure their behavior.
+Suddenly, developers end up writing complex assert instructions that are not easy to understand.
+In such cases, we recommend developers to 1) write their own customized assert instructions that abstract away part of the complexity of the assertion code itself,
+2) when expressing it in code it not enough, write code comments that quickly explain, in natural language, what those assertions are about.

+Interestingly, a common best practice that is often found in the test best practice literature is the "one assertion per method" strategy.
+While forcing developers to have just a single assertion per test method is too extremist,
-With that strategy, we aim to have the least amount of assertions in a test method as possible.
+the idea of minimizing, as much as possible, the amount of assertions in a test method is valid.
-This can be taken to the extreme by just allowing exactly one assertion per method.
-More pragmatically though, when you see a test method with a lot of assertions, you can probably think about splitting it up in a couple separate tests.

-The next test smell corresponds to the Fast of FIRST principles: **Slow tests**.
-As we discussed, test cases should be fast, because then the developers can run the test after each small change they make.
-Slower tests will be executed less frequently and therefore give less feedback to the developer.
-When you encounter a slow test you should really try to speed it up.
-If you have a very slow dependency, you could for example try to mock it.

-Another test smell relates to the Self-arranging of FIRST: **Resource Optimism**.
+Note that a high number of simple assertions in a single test might be as harmful as a complex set of assertions.
+In such cases, we provide a similar recommendation: write a customized assertion instruction to abstract away the need for long sequences of assertions.

+Empirically, we also observe that the number of assertions in a test is often large, because developers tend to write more than one test case in a single test method.
+We also have done that in this book (see the boundary testing chapter, where we test both sides of the boundary in a single test method).
+However, parcimony is fundamental.
+Splitting up a large test method that contains multiple test cases might reduce the cognitive load required by the developer to understand it.

+* **Resource Optimism**:
 Resource optimism happens when a test assumes that a necessary resource (e.g., a database) is readily available at the start of its execution.
+This is related to the _isolated_ principle of the FIRST principles and of Beck's test desiderata.

-Again, with the database example: to avoid resource optimism, a test should not assume that the database is already in the correct state, and should set up the state there itself, by means of, for example, INSERT instructions at the beginning of the test method.
+To avoid resource optimism, a test should not assume that the resource is already in the correct state.
+The test should be the one responsible for setting up the state itself.
+This might mean the test is the one responsible for populating a database, for writing the required files in the disk, or for starting up a Tomcat server.
+(This set up might require complex code, and developers should also do their best effort in abstracting way such complexity by, e.g., moving such code to other classes, e.g., `DatabaseInitialization` or `TomcatLoader`, allowing the test code to focus on the test cases themselves).

-Another type of resource optimism is assuming that the resource is available all the time.
+Similarly, another incarnation of the resource optimism smell happens when the test assumes that the resource is available all the time.
+Suppose a test method that interacts with a webservice.
-When we are using a webservice, for example, this might not always be the case, as the webservice might be down for reasons we do not control.
+The webservice might be down for reasons we do not control.

-To avoid this test smell, you have two options:
+To avoid this test smell, developers have two options:
-One is again to avoid using external resources, by using mock objects.
+First, to avoid using external resources, by using stubs and mocks.
-If you cannot avoid using the external dependencies, you can make the test robust enough.
+However, if the test cannot avoid using the external dependency, make it robust enough.
-In that case, you can skip the test when the resource is unavailable, and provide a message explaining why the test was skipped.
+In that case, make your test suite to skip that test when the resource is unavailable, and provide a message explaining why that was the case.
+This seems counterintuitive, but again, remember that developers trust on their test suites.
+Having a single test failing for the wrong reasons makes developers to lose their confidence in the entire test suite.
-This is, at least, better than letting the test fail for a bad reason.

-In addition to changing your tests, you have to make sure that all the environments that the tests are executed have the required resources available.
+In addition to changing your tests, developers must make sure that the environments where the tests are executed have the required resources available.
-Continuous integration tools like Jenkins, CircleCI, and Travis can help you in making sure that you run the tests always in the same environment.
+Continuous integration tools like Jenkins, CircleCI, and Travis can help developers in making sure that tests are being run in the correct environment.

 The next test smell is **Test Run War**.
 This happens when the tests pass if you execute them alone, but fail as soon as someone else runs the test at the same time.